 The two-page proposal

-- The proposal heading must include the following: name of the participating institution, name of all student participants, title of project, country where the project will be performed, and project implementation dates.
+- The proposal heading must include: name of the participating institution, name of all student participants, title of project, country where the project will be performed, and project implementation dates.

 - Outline the project in a detailed, two-page, single-spaced proposal.
 Think in terms of: who, what, when, where, how, anticipated outcomes, and prospects for future impact.
 The proposal must confirm the participation of any partner organizations or people.
 Remember that the project must be implemented during the upcoming summer.